M.A. Clinical Psychology Concentration

-The Clinical Psychology program at Western Kentucky University is a 2-year program that follows the scientist/practitioner model of training.
-It prepares students to be successful performing both research and therapy.
-The program is practice-oriented, offering a broad foundation for the professional who will render a wide variety of psychological services at the M.A. level.
+The Clinical Psychology concentration of the Master of Arts program in Psychology at WKU is a 2-year concentration that prepares students to be successful performing both research and therapy in the multicultural world of today.
+The concentration is practice-oriented, offering a broad foundation for the professional who will render a wide variety of psychological services at the M.A. level.
 Graduates obtain employment in mental health centers, rehabilitation centers, college counseling centers, and various other mental health agencies.
 Many graduates choose to pursue further education at the doctoral level and are successful in these endeavors.
-The program prepares students for the national ASPPB certification examination, required to practice psychology in many states.
+The program holds a primarily Cognitive Behavioral theoretical orientation.
+The concentration prepares students for the national ASPPB certification examination, required to practice psychology in many states.
+For a list of faculty who are affiliated with this particular program see the link in the above menu.

 Small Classes: Students receive individual attention with a low student/faculty ratio.

-Flexibility: Students can select some courses to individually tailor the program to their desires.
-Students can also complete 60 hours in the program, allowing them to qualify to apply for the Licensed Practicing Psychologist license in the state of Kentucky.
+Flexibility: Students can select some courses to individually tailor the concentration to their desires.
+Students can also complete 60 hours in the concentration, allowing them to qualify to apply for the Licensed Practicing Psychologist license in the state of Kentucky.

 Internship: Students complete two semesters at local agencies, including community mental health centers, crisis stabilization units, and the University Counseling and Testing Center.